 4.3.1 Student learning must not be compromised by overly relying on students to provide institutional service, clinical productivity solely to enhance revenue, and teaching and/or research, which cannot be justified as an educational requirement of the program.
-Teaching clinics must provide the necessary supplies and equipment required for client comfort and safety.
+Teaching clinics must provide the necessary supplies and equipment required for student and client/patient comfort and safety. (i.e.: personal protective equipment).

 - a.
 Describe students' obligations to provide instructional treatment and/or support services within the program. - b.
-Provide evidence that there are adequate documented protocols to ensure student and client safety.
+Provide evidence that there are adequate documented protocols to ensure student and client/patient safety. - c.
+Provide evidence that routine safety checks of equipment, resources and supplies are scheduled, conducted, and logged by individuals who, by credentials and experience, are qualified to perform this function.

-4.3.2 Sufficient qualified support personnel must be assigned to the program to support instruction and client care.
-Adequate administrative, secretarial, clerical, and other support staff must be available to assist faculty members and students to meet program objectives and outcomes.
+4.3.2 Sufficient qualified support personnel must be assigned to the program to support instruction and client/patient care.
+Adequate administrative, secretarial, clerical, IT and other support staff must be available to assist faculty members and students to meet program objectives and outcomes.
 Adequate maintenance and custodial staff must be available.